mattermost/docs/source/install/enterprise-install-upgrade.rst

 Mattermost Enterprise Edition is free to use in "team mode" without Enterprise features enabled.
 Mattermost offers two subscription plans, including Enterprise and Professional.
 You can `compare their features online <https://mattermost.com/pricing/>`_.

 Once you've downloaded and installed Mattermost, start an Enterprise trial via **Product menu > System Console > Edition and License > Start trial**.
-View pricing and feature information online, and contact a `Mattermost Expert <https://mattermost.com/contact-sales/>`_ to purchase a license key.
+View pricing and feature information online, and talk to a `Mattermost Expert <https://mattermost.com/contact-sales/>`_ to purchase a license key.

 Installing Enterprise Edition
 -----------------------------